ITensor/website/docs/book/index.md

     auto s2 = Index("site 2",2,Site); //IndexType set to Site

-IndexTypes are useful because they allows us to manipulate or retrieve only indices of a certain type.
+IndexTypes are useful because they allow you to manipulate or retrieve indices of a certain type.
 IndexTypes can be thought of as labels that distinguish broad categories of indices, such as "physical" versus "virtual" indices.

-It is possible to define a custom IndexType:
+In addition to the IndexTypes [[pre-defined by ITensor|classes/indextype#predef]], you can define a custom IndexType

     auto MyType = IndexType("MyType");

+and use it to create indices of this type

     auto m1 = Index("m1",5,MyType);
     auto m2 = Index("m2",7,MyType);

-An IndexType is just a fixed-size, constant string, and can be up to 7 characters long.
+Internally, IndexType data is just a fixed-size, constant string, and can be up to 7 characters long.
 The IndexType of an Index can be obtained by calling the `.type()` method.

     println("The type of m1 is ",m1.type());